ssrando/ssrando/randomizer-changes.md

 - Kikwi Hermit Yerbal spawns after obtaining Water Dragon Scale
 - The sacred water quest is skipped, the waterfall in front of Ancient Cistern is removed
 - Many Fi Texts are removed
+### Lake Floria
+- An option can be set to have Ancient Cistern be open from the start or require healing the Water Dragon with Sacred Water.
+- The water basin can be returned to the Water Dragon if you find yourself unable to complete Scrapper Escort.
+Just return to the Dragon's lair and talk to her.
+This will save your progress in Scrapper escort as well, so you can recollect the basin from the Water Dragon and continue where you left off when you get the items.
 ### Skyview Temple
 - Obtaining Water Dragon scale changes Skyview to it's layer 2 state (where you are supposed to get sacred water).
 This naturally changes a lot of things about the dungeon, such as the enemies you will encounter
 - On layer 2, the shortcut boards from the first room are already gone.
 The Mogmas also don't trigger cutscenes anymore (except the first one)